 Creamy Cauliflower Sauce

 My first experiment was a garlic rice dish.
-I made the cauliflower sauce, mixed it up with fresh rice and sprinkled it with dried garlic, salt and pepper.
-I added a little bit of shredded cheese too, because cheese is awesome and cauliflower isn’t.
+I made the cauliflower sauce, mixed it up with fresh rice and sprinkled it with dried garlic, salt, and black pepper.
+I added a little bit of shredded cheese too because cheese is awesome and cauliflower isn’t.

 The end result was a creamy rice dish that could have been passed off as “cheesy rice,” except that it was cauliflower that gave it that texture and flavor, not cheese.